Teaching Materials

 Research on Critical Making Pedagogy

-This is a research project I completed for English 801 at the University of Kansas on Critical Making as a composition practice.
+This is a research project I completed for English 801 at the University of Kansas on Critical Making as a composition practice and some of the critical dimensions of its usage.

 I've included both a written report and a PowerPoint on Critical Making with ideas and activities for incorporating Critical Making into the First-Year Writing Classroom.